cldf/cldf/README.md

 <a id="sources"> </a>

-### Sources file
+### Sources reference file

-Sources - if not referenced by Glottolog ID - can be supplied by a CLDF dataset  as UTF-8 encoded BibTeX file (with the citation keys serving as local Source IDs).
-The filename of this BibTeX file must be
+References to sources - if not referenced by Glottolog ID - can be supplied as part of a CLDF dataset as an UTF-8 encoded BibTeX file (with the citation keys serving as local Source IDs).
+The filename of this BibTeX file must be either:

 - `sources.bib` in case of metadata-free conformance
 - or specified as top-level common property `dc:source` in the dataset's metadata.